koush/ha_scrypted/README.md

 ## Home Assistant Setup

 1. Install this repository using [HACS](https://hacs.xyz).
-2. Edit `configuration.yaml` and add the following (adjust local IP as necessary):
+2. Edit `configuration.yaml` and add the following (adjusting local IP and token):

 ```yaml
 scrypted: